House Republicans move ahead with TikTok vote even as Trump voices opposition to possible ban

 TikTok, a video-sharing app, has emerged as a major issue in the 2024 presidential campaign.
 The platform has about 170 million users in the U.S., most of whom skew younger — a demographic that both parties are desperately trying to court ahead of November’s general election.
 Younger voters have become especially hard for campaigns to reach as they gravitate away from traditional platforms like cable television.

-“This bill is an outright ban of TikTok, no matter how much the authors try to disguise it,” TikTok said last week as a House committee took up the bill, passing it on a 50-0 vote.
-“This legislation will trample the First Amendment rights of 170 million Americans and deprive 5 million small businesses of a platform they rely on to grow and create jobs.”
+“This legislation will trample the First Amendment rights of 170 million Americans and deprive 5 million small businesses of a platform they rely on to grow and create jobs,” TikTok said last week as a House committee took up the bill, passing it on a 50-0 vote.

+Some advocacy groups and members that often align with Trump said Monday they disagreed with him on the TikTok bill.

+“He’s wrong,” said Rep. Chip Roy, R-Texas, on Trump.
+“And by the way, he had his own executive orders and actions he was doing.
+Now he’s suddenly flipped around on that.”

-Heritage Action, a conservative advocacy group, urged lawmakers to vote for the bill and said it would include the vote in its scorecard grading members.
+Heritage Action, a conservative advocacy group, said it would include the vote in its scorecard grading members.

 “The legislation establishes an important national security standard for social media companies: Don’t be controlled by a foreign adversary,” the group said.

-Rep. Marjorie Taylor Greene, R-Ga., a close Trump ally, said she's still studying the bill.
-Rep. Scott Perry, R-Pa., another ally, said he is worried the bill could unintentionally imperil other comparable businesses.
-He said he has not talked to the president on the matter.
+And, showing the issue sparks strong opinions across party lines, Democratic Rep. Maxwell Frost of Florida said he opposed this “masked effort that will most likely result in TikTok being banned.”

+“I think it’s going to have drastic impacts for businesses, content creators, and a lot of folks in our country,” Frost said.

-Rep. Michael McCaul, the Republican chairman of the House Committee on Foreign Affairs, said he's still confident about prospects in the House.
+Rep. Michael McCaul, the Republican chairman of the House Committee on Foreign Affairs, said he’s still confident about the bill’s prospects in the House.

 “It’s going to sail, and then it will be up to the Senate,” McCaul said.
 “And the White House has already acknowledged that they’re going to sign it into law.
 So I think this is a real positive step.”